WICG/background-sync/explainer.md

   <body> ... </body>
 </html>
 ```
-* `requestSync` registers sync events for whichever SW matches the current document, even if it's not yet active.
+* `registerSync` registers sync events for whichever SW matches the current document, even if it's not yet active.
 * `id`: The name given to the sync request.
 This name is required to later unregister the request.
 A new request will override an old request with the same id.
 * `description`: A description string justifying the need of the sync event to be presented to the user if permissions to use background sync is required by the UA.
 * `data`: Any additional data that may be needed by the event.
 The size of the data may be limited by the UA.